JetBrains/teamcity-documentation/topics/getting-started-with-php.md

 By default, TeamCity will import the test results provided by PHPUnit.
 However we can also report real\-time test results to TeamCity, so that we can already see results during a build run before it's even finished.
-Using [a wrapper around PHPUnit](https://github.com/maartenba/phpunit-runner-teamcity) which uses [Build Script Interaction with TeamCity](build-script-interaction-with-teamcity.md) to report build results.
+Using [a wrapper around PHPUnit](https://github.com/maartenba/phpunit-runner-teamcity) which uses [service messages](build-script-interaction-with-teamcity.md) to report build results.
 Locate the wrapper somewhere on the build agent or have the build agent download it from the above GitHub repository directly using a second VCS root.

 <img src="test-running.png" width="700px"/>